traderepublic/Cilicon/README.md

 ### Provision Shared Folder

-Depending on the provisioner you choose, Cilicon can place files required by your Guest OS in your bundle's `Resources` folder.
+Depending on the provisioner you choose, Cilicon places files required by your Guest OS in your bundle's `Resources` folder.

 The [Github Actions provisioner](/Cilicon/Provisioner/Github%20Actions/GithubActionsProvisioner.swift) provisions the image with the runner download URL, a registration token, the runner name and runner labels.